 Through the two strategies, the Fund may invest in or obtain exposure to: (i) equity securities (which may include common stocks and preferred stocks), (ii) debt securities (which may include bonds, notes, debentures, banker's acceptances and commercial paper), (iii) commodity-linked derivative instruments and (iv) currency-related derivative instruments.
 The Fund may invest in or obtain exposure to securities of U.S. and foreign companies of any capitalization size, including those located in emerging markets.
 The debt securities may include securities of the U.S. government, its agencies and instrumentalities and sovereign, quasi-sovereign and corporate bonds.
 In addition, the debt securities in which the Fund may invest or obtain exposure to may be of any maturity or duration.
-The Fund also may, from time to time, hold significant amounts of cash or cash equivalents due to its investments in derivative instruments.
+The Fund also may, from time to time, hold significant amounts of cash or cash equivalents, including money market instruments and affiliated or unaffiliated money market funds, due to its investments in derivative instruments.
 The Fund may engage in active and frequent trading as part of its investment strategies.